 So, you clicked!

-Anyway, we all know cities aren’t created equally, whether that be by the grace of whatever fairytale deity you believe in or because people, governments and a combination of the two can be shitsters.
+We all know cities aren’t created equally – whether that be by the grace of whatever fairytale deity you believe in or because people, governments or a combination of the two – and the fact is that some cities can be total utter shitsters.

 Some of these places we’ve added on to our worlds worst cities to visit list might be a surprise, some, you probably expected let’s be honest.

-These cities are a reflection of our honest experiences and opinions, and yeah sure, there are probably worse places out there but no one’s gonna be arsed if I say Mogadishu ain’t great this time of year!
+All of the cities listed here are a reflection of our honest experiences and opinions, and yeah sure, there are probably worse places out there but no one’s gonna be arsed if I say Mogadishu ain’t great this time of year!

 Let’s get cracking shall we!